IBM/ibm-block-csi-driver/docs/csi_ug_uninstall_github.md

 Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver with GitHub.

-Perform the following steps in order to uninstall the CSI driver and operator from a command line terminal.
+Perform the following steps in order to uninstall the CSI driver and operator.
 1. Delete the IBMBlockCSI custom resource.

     ```